Basel, die Martinskirche. Foto/Photo: TES

 The Leonhardskirche and the Museum of Music

-In the thirteenth century, the number of monasteries increased due to the rise of the new mendicant orders.
-Between 1231 and 1279, Dominicans (also called Preachers because preaching was their principal occupation) founded Franciscan and Augustinian monasteries, all with male and female convents.
+The number of monasteries increased in the thirteenth century due to the rise of the new mendicant orders.
+Between 1231 and 1279, Dominicans (also known as Preachers because preaching was their primary occupation) founded Franciscan and Augustinian monasteries, all of which had both male and female convents.
 The last monastery, the Carthusian order, was established in 1401.

 The Predigerkirche